rodneyshupe/Cookbook/Recipes/Entrees/Pasta/QuickSpaghettiAndMeatSauce.rst

 ----------

 1. Preheat oven to 425F.
 2. Add beef and sausage to a heavy bottom pan over medium high heat.
-   Break the meat apart as it cooks, and continue until the meat is beginning to brown and are broken into pieces the size of lentils.
+Break the meat apart as it cooks, continuing until the meat is beginning to brown and broken into pieces the size of lentils.
-3. Add onion garlic and a large pinch of salt, then stir to combine.
-As the onions begin to release moisture, scrap up any fond beginning to form on the bottom of the pan.
-Cover and continue to cook for 5 minutes.
-Scrape up the bottom of the pan.
+3. Add onion, garlic, and a large pinch of salt, then stir to combine.
+As the onions release moisture, scrape up any fond forming on the bottom of the pan.
+Cover and cook 5 minutes, then scrape up the bottom of the pan.
 4. Add oregano, chili flakes, and tomato paste.
-Stir to combine and cook to allow flavours to bloom and cook the tomato paste.
-Stir in better than bouillon, crushed tomatoes, water, sugar and fresh basil.
+Stir to combine and cook to bloom the flavours and cook the tomato paste.
+Stir in better than bouillon, crushed tomatoes, water, sugar, and fresh basil.
-5. Add spaghetti and gentle stir to submerge.
-Bring to a simmer for 1 minute to allow the spaghetti to soften and then stir the noodles to combine.
+5. Add spaghetti and gently stir to submerge.
+Bring to a simmer for 1 minute to soften the spaghetti, then stir the noodles to combine.
-6. Add pot uncovered to the oven.
-After 5 minutes stir and add back to the oven for another 5 minutes.
-Continue to cook for 6-8 minutes more until noodles are a little past al dente.
+6. Add the pot uncovered to the oven.
+After 5 minutes, stir and return to the oven for another 5 minutes.
+Continue cooking until the noodles are a little past al dente, 6-8 minutes more.
 Stir in parmesan and serve.